University of Illinois Willard Airport

 - In the event international passengers are present, UIPD will guard the sterile area.
 The primary sterile area is the departure lounge.
 Alternates include the Institute of Aviation building or Flightstar hangar.

-- If required, AE will provide food and refreshments to their passengers.
+- If required, AA and UA will provide food and refreshments to their passengers.

-- The Airport will help facilitate obtaining food and refreshments for non-AE passengers.
+- The Airport will help facilitate obtaining food and refreshments for other passengers.